UCLA-VAST/minimap2-acceleration/README.md

 ## <a name="ack"></a> Acknowledgement

 We directly used and modified the code from Heng Li’s Minimap2 to generate test data for chaining algorithm.
-We also implement all kernels of the chaining algorithm based on Heng Li’s paper.
+We also implement all kernels of the chaining algorithm based on Heng Li’s paper:

-This research is supported by CRISP, one of six centers in JUMP, a Semiconductor Research Corporation (SRC) program and the contributions from the member companies under the Center for Domain-Specific Computing (CDSC) Industrial Partnership Program.

 > Li, H. (2018).
 Minimap2: pairwise alignment for nucleotide sequences. *Bioinformatics*, **34**:3094-3100. [doi:10.1093/bioinformatics/bty191][29]

+This research is supported by CRISP, one of six centers in JUMP, a Semiconductor Research Corporation (SRC) program and the contributions from the member companies under the Center for Domain-Specific Computing (CDSC) Industrial Partnership Program.

+![][image-6]

 [1]:	#started
 [2]:	#general